WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-27-deploy-keda-and-autoscaler-using-azure-devops-pipelines.md

 description: CI/CD YAML pipelines in Azure DevOps can be used to easily install KEDA using Helm charts and Azure CLI tasks.
 ---

-In my last post, [KEDA - Kubernetes Event-driven Autoscaling](/keda-kubernetes-event-driven-autoscaling), I showed how to deploy a KEDA scaler to scale a microservice-based on the queue length of an Azure Service Bus Queue.
+In my last post, [KEDA - Kubernetes Event-driven Autoscaling](/keda-kubernetes-event-driven-autoscaling), I showed how to deploy a KEDA scaler to scale a microservice depending on the queue length of an Azure Service Bus Queue.
 The deployment of KEDA used Helm and the autoscaler was deployed using a simple YAML file.
 This is fine to learn new tools and technologies but in a modern DevOps environment, we want to have an automated deployment of KEDA itself and also of the scaler.

 In today's post, I will show you how to deploy KEDA to Kubernetes using an Azure DevOps pipeline and how to add the KEDA scaler to the Helm charts of an existing microservice.